 2 | New Bern KOA, New Bern

 The New Bern KOA is a highly rated campground situated on the banks of the Neuse River in eastern North Carolina.
-As with many KOA’s there are a lot of family activities and things to do within the campground itself.
-This campground has lot’s of shady spots and a few that have a great view of the river.
-They also have a pool, stocked fishing pond, playground, and a pier.
+As with many KOA’s, there are a lot of family activities and things to do within the campground itself.
+This campground has lots of shady spots and a few that have a great view of the river.
+They also have a pool, stocked fishing pond, a playground, and a pier.

 The campground is also located near many historical areas and the Croatan National Forest which offers great hiking.
 The historic riverfront town of New Bern is also close by which has shopping, parks, fishing charters, historical tours and best of all, great dining options if you’re not in the mood to cook.
-For more information, see the New Bern KOA website here.
+For more information and images, see the New Bern KOA website here.

 3 | Mountain Stream RV Park, Marion